Acrylic Depot

 Once plastic is heated, it is pushed over the form.

-At this point you will notice that the vacuum suction will pull all of the air out from under the heated plastic sheet and it will be forced down over your mold.
+At this stage, the vacuum suction pulls all the air out from under the heated plastic sheet, forcing it down over the mold.

 STEP 6.
 LET PLASTIC COOL